nonafiona/github-tuts/readme.md

 In the physical world - Ireland, the PNW, Sonoma County, and San Francisco.

-In an abstract sense - in my creations & stories, in music, in books. fiction in general.
+In an abstract sense - My own head. in my creations & stories, in music, in books. fiction in general.